iZettle/api-documentation/pusher-api/user-guides/create-subscriptions.md

 > **Disclaimer:** The Ngrok and Webhook.site are third-party resources that Zettle has no liability for the availability and intellectual property claims.

-2. Follow [Step 3: Create an event subscription](#step-3-create-an-event-subscription) to test the events and check the payloads.
+2. Follow [Step 3: Create a subscription](#step-3-create-an-event-subscription) to test the events and check the payloads.

-## Step 3: Create an event subscription
+## Step 3: Create a subscription
 You can subscribe to one or more events in one subscription request.

-1. Send a `POST` request to create event subscriptions.
+1. Send a `POST` request to create subscriptions.
 In the request body, `uuid` is the version 1 UUID that you generated in [Step 1: Generate a version 1 UUID](#step-1-generate-a-version-1-uuid).

     ```
     POST /organizations/self/subscriptions